Harman sets round two pace at Royal Liverpool Open

 Last updated on .From the section Golf

-Brian Harman hit a sensational six-under-par 65 to race five clear during round two of The Open.
+Brian Harman hit a sensational six-under-par 65 to race five clear of the field during round two of The Open.

-The American holed four consecutive birdies from the second before sinking a 15-foot eagle putt on the last to move to 10 under at Royal Liverpool.
+The American holed four birdies on the trot from the second before sinking a 15-foot eagle putt on the last to move to 10 under par at Royal Liverpool.

 Rory McIlroy's 69 lifted him to one under, while Tyrrell Hatton had a nine at the last to end two over after a 73.

-Joint overnight leader Tommy Fleetwood resumes later in second place on five under.
+Joint overnight leader Tommy Fleetwood is among the later starters and resumes in second place on five under.

 Argentina's Emiliano Grillo, who shared the lead with Fleetwood, double-bogeyed the second as he fell back with a 74.
-South African amateur Christo Lamprecht, meanwhile, is out on the course and had four bogeys in his opening six holes.
+South African amateur Christo Lamprecht is out on the course, meanwhile, and had four bogeys in his opening six holes.

-But Friday morning was all about Harman, whose 65 was three shots better than the next best of the early starters.
-That was Australia's Min Woo Lee, who climbed to joint fourth on three under with a 68.
+But Friday morning was all about Harman, whose 65 was three shots better than the next best of the early starters - Australia's Min Woo Lee, who climbed to joint fourth on three under with a 68.

 His total of 132 shots matches that of Tiger Woods in 2006 and McIlroy in 2014 here at Royal Liverpool, and they both went on to win.